-The DDA continued to make improvements to the Downtown District during the year ended June 30, 2017.
+The DDA continued to make improvements to the Downtown District during the year ended June 30, 2018.
 The DDA continued its strategy to reinvent the Harmonie Park area as part of the new Paradise Valley Project.
 The Lower Woodward Improvement Program, a multi-year initiative to build new streetscapes, improve facades on buildings, and provide gap financing, which was a resounding success, was further extended to provide new looks to cross-streets.

-On June 19, 2013, the DDA announced a memorandum of understanding with other parties governing the potential future construction of a Catalyst Development Project ("Catalyst"), including Little Caesars Arena (the "Arena"), an event center that will house the Detroit Red Wings hockey team and the Detroit Pistons basketball team.
+On June 19, 2013, the DDA announced a memorandum of understanding with other parties governing the potential future construction of a Catalyst Development Project ("Catalyst"), including Little Caesars Arena (the "Arena"), an event center that now houses the Detroit Red Wings hockey team and the Detroit Pistons basketball team.
 This Catalyst Development Project has allowed the DDA to restart collection of special tax increment financing revenue that would have otherwise left the City of Detroit.
 This is expected to result in a large increase in future revenue, as the project has reached its fruition.

-The DDA will own the Arena and will lease it out for operations.
+The DDA owns the Arena and leases it out for operations.
 Bonds were issued by Olympia Development and the Michigan Strategic Fund for the construction of the Arena.
 These bonds are to be repaid from various revenue streams, including the Catalyst tax increment revenue described in the previous paragraph.
-Construction on the Arena began in the spring of 2015 and has been completed in September 2017.
-Upon completion of construction, the capital asset will begin to have depreciation charged against it.
+Construction on the Arena began in the spring of 2015 and was completed to the point of occupancy in September 2017.